Loess: Periglacial loess

 Periglacial (glacial) loess is derived from the floodplains of glacial braided rivers that carried large volumes of glacial meltwater and sediments from the annual melting of continental ice sheets and mountain ice caps during the spring and summer.
-During the autumn and winter, when melting of the ice sheets and ice caps ceased, the flow of meltwater down these rivers either ceased or was greatly reduced.
+During the autumn and winter, when the melting of the ice sheets and ice caps ceased, the flow of meltwater down these rivers either ceased or was greatly reduced.
 As a consequence, large parts of the formerly submerged and unvegetated floodplains of these braided rivers dried out and were exposed to the wind.
 Because the floodplains consist of sediment containing a high content of glacially ground flour-like silt and clay, they were highly susceptible to winnowing of their silts and clays by the wind.
 Once entrained by the wind, particles were then deposited downwind.
 The loess deposits found along both sides of the Mississippi River alluvial valley are a classic example of periglacial loess.

 During the Quaternary, loess and loess-like sediments were formed in periglacial environments on mid-continental shield areas in Europe and Siberia as well as on the margins of high mountain ranges like in Tajikistan and on semi-arid margins of some lowland deserts as in China.

 In England, periglacial loess is also known as brickearth.